tfemby/RPI_USB_Gadgets/README.md

 OS is going to be managed more like a desktop distro going into the future.
 I don't see NetworkManager going anywhere for a little while and I certainly don't see Systemd going anywhere for at least a decade.
-Although unlikely, if anybody reads this and finds this useful in the future, I hope that my work updating these scripts has at least given you a proper chance in getting your Raspberry Pi based USB project.
+Although unlikely, if anybody reads this and finds this useful in the future, I hope that my work updating these scripts has at least given you a proper chance in getting your Raspberry Pi based USB project to a roaring start!

 ## Pre-Setup